twistlock/sample-code/openshift/Scanning_Internal_OSE_Registry/README.md

 2019-08-08: Updated the Go binaries to support the API call with the new 19.07.353 release (changed the API call from POST to PUT and removed the definition of a defender so it gets auto selected).

-2019-10-15: Updated guidance for using the twistlock-service account to authenticate to the OpenShift Cluster, enumerate the projects and associated image streams.
+2019-10-15: Updated guidance for using a least privileged account to authenticate to the OpenShift Cluster, enumerate the projects, associated image streams and obtain the twistlock-service account's password.

 ## GoLang